albert12132/albertwu.org/notes/contents/style_guide.md

 are exceptions to the rules**.
 Whatever you do, you should always try to make your code easy to read -- use your judgement.

-Some of these guidelines will have one or more of the following marks:
+Some of these guidelines have one or more of the following marks:

 * <N>: a "non-essential" guideline; these guidelines are not necessary for this class, but are generally good practice
 * <P>: a Python-specific guideline; these are "Pythonic" style conventions that don't necessarily apply to other languages

 Finally, here is a link to to [PEP-8](http://www.python.org/dev/peps/pep-0008/), the official Python